 What we're doing, when it will happen, potential impact and how we're funding the works.

-Construction work to create a continuous surface and replace 5 trees should start in The Centre early in 2025.
+Construction work to create a continuous surface and replace 5 trees started in the centre in January 2025.

 What's happening

-The work will take place on a section of Centre Promenade in Bristol city centre, between the Neptune statue and the Cascade Steps.
+Construction work is taking place on a section of Centre Promenade in Bristol city centre, between the Neptune statue and the Cascade Steps.

 • filling in the 3 sunken fountains that no longer work